ImagoXV/NanoASV/README.md

 chmod +x workflow/run.sh
 ```

-Then activate the environment.
-Don't forget to activate the environment before running nanoasv.
-It will not work otherwise.
+Then activate the environment:

 ```sh
 conda activate NanoASV
 ```

+Don't forget to activate the environment before running `nanoasv`.
+It
+will not work otherwise.

 ## Database setup